 You will have to know what your exact document size is.
 This example is for an 11” × 17” booklet exported with crop marks, using document bleed settings.

 Enter the exact width and height of the document.

 Save the .joboptions file with the image size and brief description of the PDF settings.

 With Acrobat Distiller Open, you should now see your newly saved setting.

 The .ps file will process and then be replaced with a PDF file with the same name.
 If saved correctly, the progress bar should say Status: Ready.

-Open the file in Acrobat to double check that your file has saved properly, in the correct page order and in the center of the page.
+Open the file in Acrobat to double-check that your file has been saved properly, in the correct page order, and in the center of the page.